Is Life Insurance Taxable in Canada? Experts Answer

 The life insurance death benefit is generally tax-free in Canada.
 This is because most inheritances in Canada aren't taxable.
 There is no death tax or estate inheritance tax that beneficiaries need to pay out.

-Anything outside of your life insurance payout could be taxed, such as when you withdraw money prematurely against your policy's cash value (more on that in the next section) or if there's tax due on interest earnings.
+Anything outside of your life insurance payout could be taxed, like when you withdraw money prematurely against your policy's cash value (more on that in the next section) or if there's tax due on interest earnings.

 is life insurance taxable in canada